SBoudrias/gulp-istanbul/README.md

 })
 ```

-The above will generate an error.
 A pull request was requested to the main package, but after a discussion
 it was agreed that this is a bit of a work around, and not really under the scope of gulp-stanbul.

 However the need still remains so it was branched into this repository where this fix (and potentially others in the
 future) can live.

+In the future I'm sure a more long term solution will become available for projects that use css includes.

 For more information on this feature please see the pull request discussion at:
 https://github.com/SBoudrias/gulp-istanbul/pull/68